‘Heated Rivalry’ Creator Teases Season 2 Plans & Everything Else We Know

 An additional video of Tierney breaking the exciting news to the leads was also released.

 Crave is set to produce the series again, while HBO Max will continue to serve as a distributor.
-According to Deadline, the steamer is “now striking deals with program distributor Sphere Abacus for more territories.”
+According to Deadline, the streamer is “now striking deals with program distributor Sphere Abacus for more territories.”

 When does Heated Rivalry Season 2 start filming?